casualcore/casual-quarkus/README.md

 ### Multiple outbound pools

 Additional pools can have any name.
-Only one pool needs to be named `casual` for inbound/reverse-inbound to work:
+Only one pool `needs` to be named `casual`:

 ```properties
 quarkus.ironjacamar.casual.ra.kind=casual